‘Married To Medicine’ Stars Says There’ll Be A Season 5

 It seems that Married to Medicine fans don’t have to worry about whether they’ll see the women on TV again.
-As and after the season 4 finale episode aired on Friday night, some of the stars of the Bravo reality TV show, which currently features Dr. Jackie Walters, Dr. Heavenly Kimes, Quad Webb-Lunceford, Dr. Simone Whitmore, Mariah Huq, Toya Bush-Harris, and Lisa Nicole Cloud, confirmed on social media that there will be a season 5.
+After the Season 4 finale episode aired on Friday night, some of the stars of the Bravo reality TV show, which currently features Dr. Jackie Walters, Dr. Heavenly Kimes, Quad Webb-Lunceford, Dr. Simone Whitmore, Mariah Huq, Toya Bush-Harris, and Lisa Nicole Cloud, confirmed on social media that there will be a Season 5.

-On Friday night, Mariah, who besides starring on the show is the creator and one of its executive producers, did several Facebook live videos in which she answered viewers’ questions regarding the show and her co-stars.
+On Friday night, Mariah, who besides starring on the show is the creator and one of its executive producers, did several Facebook Live videos in which she answered viewers’ questions regarding the show and her co-stars.
 In one video, Mariah said “yes” in response to a viewer’s question on whether there will be another season.

 In another Facebook Live video, Mariah answered the question of when the cast starts filming the next season.